brandonmlyon/brandonmlyon/README.md

 ## How I think

 - I operate in a judgement-free zone.
+- The phrase "intent vs impact" is of high importance to me.
+- I want everyone to succeed.
+Please let me know if you feel you have been set up for failure.
 - I want you to feel comfortable around me.
 Please let me know if there is any way I can improve.
-- The phrase "intent vs impact" is of high importance to me.
 - I prefer the frank and direct approach and won't take it personally.
 - I understand and empathize that others might not like the direct approach.
 - I value self-sufficiency.
 - I prefer long term thinking over short term thinking.
 - I'm a fan of [the K.I.S.S principle](https://en.wikipedia.org/wiki/KISS_principle).
 - I honor the 5 Ws.
 Who, what, when, where, and why?
 I love it when you ask those questions too.
-- I prefer to plan rather than to improvise.
-- Entropy & chaos will happen.
-Expect the unexpected.
-- I'm somewhere in-between introvert and extrovert.
-Interacting with people can be exhausting but it's also enjoyable.
 - Please help me document things!
-I have a good short term memory but a terrible long term memory.
+I have a great short term memory but a terrible long term memory.
 - My background in architecture adds a unique behavioral psychology element to my designs.
-- I want everyone to succeed.
-Please let me know if you feel you have been set up to fail.

 ## Working with me

-I'm in the Pacific time zone and I'm not a morning person.
+I'm in the Pacific time zone.
 That said, I'm happy to be accommodate your schedule.
 We're all in this together!

 ## How I learn

 Everyone has a different learning style.
 I learn best by reading, doing, or actively conversing.
-I'm not an audible nor visual learner and I find videos to be distracting.
+I don't learn as well from audio-visual sources and I find videos to be distracting.

-### Planning

-If you add something to my sprint, then something else has to be removed.
-Lead time is usually measured in weeks and months, not days and hours.
-I understand that it's important to be flexible and pivot when appropriate but that shoud not be the norm.

 ## Favorite quotes